Dual Degree Programs

 The School of City and Regional Planning offers several dual-degree programs pairing the Master of City and Regional Planning with allied professional studies.
 By enrolling in a dual degree program, students are able to obtain two degrees in less time than it would take if the student were pursuing the degrees separately.
 Both degrees are awarded simultaneously upon completion of the program of study.
 Dual degrees position graduates to tackle urban and regional policy problems while benefiting from a multidisciplinary perspective, and to be competitive for work settings that traditionally involve professionals from multiple fields.

-MCRP + M.Arch (with the School of Architecture)
+MCRP + M.Arch (Internally with the School of Architecture)

-The dual Master of Architecture and Master of City and Regional Planning degree seeks to educate those who wish to engage directly in the process of city building.
+The dual Master of Architecture and Master of City and Regional Planning degree is an internal dual degree that seeks to educate those who wish to engage directly in the process of city building.
 The program is intended to meet the needs of planning agencies, consultants, institutions, and architectural firms for graduates who can deal competently with the design complexities of urban areas.

-MCRP + MS/PP (with the School of Public Policy)
+MCRP + MS/PP (Internally with the School of Public Policy)

-MCRP + MS/CE (with the School of Civil Engineering)
+MCRP + MS-CE (Internally with the School of Civil Engineering)

 MCRP + Juris Doctor (with Georgia State University)